SEIR-7-06/python-control-flow-lab/README.md

 ## Setup

-1. Clone this repo into the `labs` directory.
+1. Clone this repo

-2. Open the folder in VS Code: `$ code .`
+2. `cd python-control-flow-lab`

+3. Write your code in each of the files in the `exercises` folder.

+4. To execute and test your code, run it using the `python` program!
+`python exercises/exercise-1.py`

 ## Exercises